MapColonies/developer-portal/docs/getting-started/3d/3d_terrain_min_max_height_extraction.md

 ## Terrain Min-Max Height Extraction <!-- {docsify-ignore} -->
-The following example shows how to extract **min/max terrain height** value from a terrain provider at a selected area, area is selected by drawing a bounding polygon.
+The following example shows how to extract **min/max terrain height** value from a terrain provider at a selected area, area is defined by a bounding polygon.

 > :information_source: In order to set a **terrain provider**, see [here](/getting-started/3d/3d_step-by-step.md).